gabrielle-jeco/gabrielle-jeco/README.md

 ## 📌 About Me
 - 🌱 Currently learning: Cloud Computing & Full-Stack Development
-- 🎯 Interested in: System design, Cloud infrastructure, and scalable applications
+- 🎯 Interested in: System design, cloud infrastructure, and scalable applications
 - ⚡ Fun fact: Still a beginner, but always curious to explore more!

 ---